 16 May 2015: Not even Gilligan’s crew enjoyed coconut cream pie as good as prepared at Nick and Jimmy’s.
 From its frothy whipped cream top sprinkled with shreds of toasted coconut to its flaky Graham cracker crust, this thick pie served cold is an absolute delight.
 Texturally, it’s thicker than most puddings though not quite as thick as a cheesecake.
 It’s the type of dessert for which you’d risk your svelte figure.

 Nick & Jimmy’s Bar & Grill is owned by Albuquerque’s dynamic partnership duo of Nick Kapnison and Jimmy Daskalos, restaurant impresarios with a small empire of restaurants throughout the Duke City.
 A hallmark of their restaurants is great service.
-You can’t do better than Michelle, one of the best servers in town.
+You can’t do better than Rachael, one of the best servers in town.
 Ask for her.

 Nick & Jimmy’s Bar & Grill